-Our Indoor and Outdoor Classroom resources include the following :
+Our Indoor and Outdoor Classroom resources include the following:

-- An inviting, homely reading area resourced with a wide range of picture and story books and a puppet show to encourage storytelling. - A sensory tray with easily accessible water and sand equipment. - A writing area which includes a variety of tools to promote mark making and early writing. - A role play area with real life materials to encourage imaginative play.

-- A variety of creative media and materials such as paint, loose parts, paper, glue and junk modelling materials. - A realistic construction corner filled with a wide range of open ended resources that provides children with mathematical problem solving opportunities. - LearnPads - A lightbox to promote scientific exploration. - A maths area with endless counting, problem solving and investigation opportunities. - Artefacts and interesting objects to explore and discuss - O A small greenhouse to allow children to grow and nurture their own plants. - An outdoor reading den - O An outdoor music and movement den - O Regular access to child-friendly bikes and helmets on our infant playground - Quiet areas to promote small world play outdoors - O A mud and sand kitchen to encourage sensory play - A low level sandpit - O A water tray to promote scientific investigation - A construction shed filled with open-ended, natural resources for building. - O A discovery area linked to the immersive curriculum topic to extend children's learning
+- An inviting, homely reading area resourced with a wide range of picture and story books and puppets to encourage storytelling. - A sensory tray with easily accessible water and sand equipment. - Opportunities for writing in many areas both indoors and outdoors.
+This includes a variety of tools to promote mark making, creativity and early writing. - A role play area with real life materials and open ended resources to encourage imaginative play. - A variety of creative media and materials such as paint, loose parts, paper, glue and junk modelling materials. - A realistic construction corner filled with a wide range of open ended resources that provides children with mathematical problem solving opportunities. - LearnPads - A maths area with endless open-ended counting, problem solving and investigation opportunities. - Artefacts and interesting objects to explore and discuss. - A small greenhouse to allow children to grow and nurture their own plants. - An outdoor reading den - An outdoor music and movement stage. - Quiet areas to promote small world play outdoors.. - A mud and sand kitchen to encourage sensory play. - A low level sandpit. - A water tray to promote scientific investigation - Large open-ended construction materials and natural resources for building and physical development.